For a full list of deadlines please refer to the information on the application deadlines page.

 All of the admissions criteria is taken into account, and the applicants are looked at from a holistic standpoint.

 We require TOEFL scores from applicants whose native language is not English or who earned baccalaureate degrees from non-English speaking institutions.
-The minimum acceptable TOEFL score is 550 for the paper version, 213 for the computer-based, or 79 for the Internet-based.
+See the USF graduate catalog for details on these requirements at (http://www.grad.usf.edu/policies_Sect4_full.php#admreq).

 Florida state statute Section 1009.21 defines the requirements for a student to be considered an "in-state" resident for tuition purposes.
 A person may be considered a Florida resident for the purpose of paying taxes, voting or other legal purposes after residing in the state for a designated length of time however, the state statute specifies additional requirements must be met before a student may be classified as "in-state" for tuition purposes.
 Living in or attending school in Florida will not in itself establish legal residence for tuition purposes.

 The initial classification is made by the office admitting you to the University as either an undergraduate, graduate or non-degree seeking student.
 The classification is based on the information you provided on the application submitted.
 Failure to provide all relevant information, including copies of required documents, may lead to an initial classification as an "out-of-state" resident.